JonathanFigy/SQL_Project-Retail_Sales/README.md

 In 2023, sales increased from 69,490 in Q1 to 184,160 in Q4, representing a 165% increase across the year.
 The strongest quarter-on-quarter growth occurred in Q3 2023, with sales increasing by 79.28% compared with Q2.

-Comparing year-on-year performance, Q4 2023 sales of 184,160 were approximately 12.3% lower than Q4 2022 sales of 210,030.
-However, the overall 2023 sales performance remained strong, with total annual sales of 459,895, compared with 442,825 in 2022, representing an overall increase of approximately 3.86%.

 | **Metric**   | **2022** | **2023** |
 |--------------|----------|----------|
 | Q1 Sales     | 63,250   | 69,490   |